benjcowley/k-clustering/README.md

 # k-clustering
-Analysis of K-Means &amp; K-Medians clustering, with L2-Regularisation from scratch in Python and NumPy.
+Implimentation and analysis of K-Means &amp; K-Medians clustering, with L2-Regularisation from scratch in Python and NumPy.